MIXED USE DEVELOPMENT

 The Packing District offers insights into the complex effort and process involved with developing integrated real estate within a large-scale urban master plan.
 While these Legaccy properties continued to serve them well, the challenge of modernization was emerging as a major initiative that required attention.
 Dr. Phillips had become seasoned property managers, but the various disciplines and experience of real estate development were not a core part of their business.

-SCA began the assignment in 2016, directing the early market feasibility and procuring Purdue & Will for planning and GAI for civil engineering.
-Market research suggested the citrus property’s history was valued and its proximity to the College Park neighborhood suggested housing could be introduced as a major component.
+SCA began the assignment in 2016, directing the early market feasibility that would define the overall direction.
+Early research and discovery into the history of Dr. Phillips’ citrus operations further developed a direction that became central to “placemaking”.
+Market feedback suggested the history of the citrus property was valued and its proximity to the Collage Park neighborhood also suggested housing could be introduced as a major component.

 At the same time, the team had to address complex assignments related to existing properties including over 1 million SF of tenants and aging office, warehouse, industrial, and commercial buildings serviced by a network of aging existing public roads and utilities.
 Early procurement included Perkins & Will for planning and GAI for civil engineering.
 Again, more feasibility analysis and study of existing assets, defining the early road framework and utility improvements needed to support a new master plan.

 Another early idea that refined the direction was the commitment to preserve history including adaptive reuse of many of the existing buildings.
 This required building-by-building evaluation coupled with block-by-block studies to integrate adaptive use with new development.